Station Readies for Crew Departure Amid Science and Cargo Work

-Category: Space Hits: 1The city lights of southern India and the island nation of Sri Lanka, beneath the Earth’s airglow, are pictured from the station as it orbited above the Indian Ocean.
+Category: Space Hits: 2The city lights of southern India and the island nation of Sri Lanka, beneath the Earth’s airglow, are pictured from the station as it orbited above the Indian Ocean.

 Four International Space Station astronauts continue packing their U.S. spacecraft as they plan for a return to Earth this month.
 Meanwhile, the Expedition 66 crew continued its ongoing space research and maintenance aboard the orbital lab.